 Travel can be costly, but in reality, it’s all about what you choose to prioritize.
 I know it’s cliche, but if you skipped a daily Starbucks (or for me, a Kombucha), how much could you save in 6 months?
 Almost $600!
 That’s more than enough for a ticket to Europe if you’re savvy!

-Here is my list of 10 ways we save money and fit regular travel into our budget- see what you think!
+I want everyone to be able to explore more of the world, and truly believe travel is within your reach if you’re strategic about your spending.
+Here is my list of 10 ways we save money and fit regular travel into our budget.

 - Clothing and Home Furnishings – We buy used whenever possible, so thrift stores, yard sales, and consignment stores are where we look first when we need something.
 Last week I got a new blouse and a pair of jeans at Style Encore for a total of $6 for both.
 We also got a kitchen table FREE on Craigslist.
 If you’re willing to do some searching, you can get so many things cheap or free.